 Payday loans may seem like the ideal short-term solution if you need cash immediately.
 However, with the quick turnaround times for these loans, borrowers often need to repeatedly renew their loans, which ramps up fees.

-How to Choose the Best Bad-Credit Loan Company
+How to Choose the Best Personal Loan for Bad Credit

-Several factors determine the best bad-credit loan company for your needs and financial situation.
+Several factors determine the best personal loan for bad credit that fits your needs and financial situation.

 - Eligibility requirements: Before lenders extend you a loan, you have to meet specific requirements.
 Institutions will typically list minimum credit scores, minimum income, and maximum debt-to-income ratio as requirements.

-- Interest rates and loan fees: The borrowing costs of a loan are significant in choosing the best bad-credit loan company.
-While these costs are generally higher for borrowers with bad credit, you should spend some time shopping around and find the cheapest loan.
+- Interest rates and loan fees: The borrowing costs of a loan are significant in choosing the best bad credit loan company.
+While these costs are generally higher for borrowers with bad credit, you should spend some time shopping around and finding the cheapest loan.

 - Repayment term: A short loan repayment term is best if you want to minimize interest or do not want to remain in debt for long.
-On the other hand, if you want to reduce your monthly loan repayments, select a loan with a longer repayment term of 6 to 12 months.
+On the other hand, if you want to reduce your monthly loan repayments, select a loan with a longer repayment term of four to five years.

 - Lender: If you prefer to do business in person, consider applying with your local bank branch or credit union.
 Online lenders such as loan aggregators don’t provide a personal service, but their interest rates are generally the lowest.